QK1z/Homepage/README.md

 # Homepage
 My first homepage
-Below is my first website.
-Beginnings can be difficult.
-I took the first steps.
-Does it look good?
-Judge for yourself.
-Over time, my homepage will be modified and improved.
-We'll see what comes of it :)
-In this project I used BEM technology, I made my first steps with CSS and small steps with Java Script.
+Below is a link to my first website.
+Beginnings can be difficult, but I approached it with great enthusiasm and took my first steps in this direction.
+Over time, my site will be modified and improved, in proportion to my growing knowledge in frontend development.
+For this project, I used the BEM methodology and began styling using CSS, using CamelCase.
+I also utilized other technologies to enhance the functionality and design of the site.
+The website is dedicated to my interests, which include football and disc golf, among other things.
+I invite you to follow my progress!

 Check it out: https://qk1z.github.io/Homepage/